Willy Mason: Career

 Mason also sang on two songs on the album Hawk (2010) by Isobel Campbell and Mark Lanegan.
 He also featured in "No Room For Doubt", from Lianne La Havas's EP "Lost & Found" (and subsequently her debut album Is Your Love Big Enough?), which was released on October 21, 2011 on the Labour of Love label.

 He toured small venues in England, Scotland, Wales and Ireland in 2011, and during the tour he recorded a live session at 80 Hertz Studios in The Sharp Project, Manchester.
 The single "We Can Be Strong" was featured in the series finale of the British sitcom Fresh Meat in late 2011.

 On September 21, 2012, Mason announced the release of his third album Carry On.
 It was to be released on December 3, and would be his first album released on Fiction Records.
 The record was produced by Dan Carey.
 To accompany the album Mason played a sold-out tour of the UK in the first week of December.
 In November 2012, Mason toured with Ben Howard as a supporting act.
 He also toured Australia in October 2012 with Mumford and Sons and Edward Sharpe and the Magnetic Zeros.
 He performed at Mumford and Sons' Gentlemen of the Road festivals across North America in 2013.
 An EP Don't Stop Now was released on Communion Records in the US on January 14, 2013, supported by a four-week tour.
 Communion Records released Carry On in the US in 2013.

 On February 5, 2013, Mason and Brendan Benson put to tape Upstairs at United Vol. 7.
-Benson produced, assembled, and conducted an arsenal of stellar musicians who graced the sacred space upstairs at United Record Pressing with seven songs all written by Mason's folk artist parents Jemima James and Michael Mason.
+Benson produced, assembled, and conducted a group of great musicians who recorded in the space upstairs at United Record Pressing with seven songs all written by Mason's folk artist parents Jemima James and Michael Mason.

 In September 2015, Mason toured Australia as a member of the ensemble cast of "A State of Grace", a themed concert featuring the music of Tim and Jeff Buckley.
 Later in the year he provided vocals on Jamie Woon's single Celebration from his album Making Time.